zhusupbekovan/zhusupbekovan.github.io/assignment.md

-Assignment Description
-Now that you have a solid foundation of Linux, it's time to create your own Linux VM instead of relying on pre-built distributions.
-Why would you do such a thing?
-Well... there are lots (hundreds) of different Linux distros for a reason - different people want different things.
-Being able to tailor your Linux OS to exactly what you want in there, and nothing else, is a feature that neither Windows or macOS provide.
-More importantly, for this course, creating your own Linux VM will provide you a tangible artifact that proves you can use the baseline Linux skills you have learned to do something potentially useful.
-This assignment will greatly enhance your understanding of how Linux works at a deeper level - a great asset to have if things break!

-Installation
-In this assignment, you will create your own Arch Linux VM byt following the Arch Linux Installation Wiki.

-You will also make the following modifications:

-1) The Arch Linux installation wiki ends without a GUI-based desktop environment (DE).
-You will choose and install a compatible DE.
-At very least, you should install LXQT, which is a very light-weight desktop that uses less hard drive space.
-BUT... this is not a requirement.
-Choose a DE that you like.

-2) Create a user account for yourself, justin, and codi with sudo permissions.
-The passwords for the instructor users shall be "GraceHopper1906" and be set to be changed after login.

-3) Install a different shell other than bash, such as zsh or fish.

-4) Install ssh.

-5) Add color coding to the terminal (like you see in the archiso during installation).
+1) Add color coding to the terminal (like you see in the archiso during installation).

-6) Set the system to boot into the GUI desktop environment.
+2) Set the system to boot into the GUI desktop environment.

-7) Add a few aliases to your shell configuration file (surch as .zshrc for zsh or .bashrc for bash).
+3) Add a few aliases to your shell configuration file (surch as .zshrc for zsh or .bashrc for bash).
 Need some ideas for good Linux aliases?
 Check here.